sdob/sdob.github.io/README.md

 [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fl-conversion-helper/).

-  Technically speaking, it's a React/Redux app that sits on top of an existing jQuery-and-DHTML page, using [`mutation-summary`](https://github.com/rafaelw/mutation-summary) to watch DOM elements and update the store.
+  Technically speaking, it's a React/Redux app that sits on top of an existing React/Redux app, using [`mutation-summary`](https://github.com/rafaelw/mutation-summary) to watch DOM elements and update the store.
 This allows for a pretty clean layer of abstraction